Studio-FIKA/studio-fika-homepage/README.md

 ### Running development server

 #### Docker

-Currently `docker-compose.yml` is configured to always use the latest available Hugo version.

 Remember to start Docker, e.g. on Fedora (35) (depends on your configuration of course):